Kristina Šundov

-Kristina Šundov (born 17 September 1986) is a retired Croatian footballer who played as a striker for Basel of the Swiss Nationalliga A. Previously, she had played for Bayer 04 Leverkusen and MSV Duisburg in the German Bundesliga, Telstar in the BeNe League and in the Swiss Nationalliga A for FFC Zuchwil 05 (with which she played the European Cup), FC Thun and FC Basel.
-She is a member of the Croatian national team; she made her debut in May 2003 against Slovenia.
+Kristina Šundov (born 17 September 1986) is a Croatian former footballer who played as a striker for Basel of the Swiss Nationalliga A. Previously, she had played for Bayer 04 Leverkusen and MSV Duisburg in the German Bundesliga, Telstar in the BeNe League and in the Swiss Nationalliga A for FFC Zuchwil 05 (with which she played the European Cup), FC Thun and FC Basel.
+She is a member of the Croatian national team; she made her debut in May 2003 against Slovenia..
+As of July 2026, she is the assistant coach of her former team, Bayer 04 Leverkusen.